nuriamoreta/DypriZa-Dynamic-Pricing-System-Machine-Learning-Tableau/README_EN.md

 - EDA: `notebooks/01_eda_dynamic_pricing.ipynb`

+  ## 📁 Data folder

+This folder is intentionally empty because the dataset used in this project is private and cannot be shared due to data privacy restrictions.

+The project was developed using real-world data from the short-term rental market.

 ## ⚠️ License
 This project is for visualization purposes only.
 No permission is granted for reuse or redistribution of the code.